 - Dirty evaporator coil: If dust builds up on the coil, air can’t reach it, and it’s likely to freeze.

 - Nonfunctional blower: A defective motor or unbalanced fan can prevent airflow over the evaporator coil.

-If your AC freezes up, call on the NATE-certified professionals at Parker Pearce Service Experts to repair the situation.
+If your AC freezes up, call on the ACE-certified professionals at Parker Pearce Service Experts to repair the situation.
 We have lots of experience helping homeowners diagnose their air conditioners, and we’re certain we can get things running again in no time.
 Contact us at 301-476-4577 to get air conditioning repair in Gaithersburg with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.